 The results of the studies by Leonzio et al. (1996a) and Takabatake et al. (1980) suggest that simultaneous exposure to methylmercury may counteract the induction of hepatic CYP enzymes by PCBs, but it is unclear if this is due to direct mercury inhibition of enzyme activity, methylmercury inhibition of PCB uptake or distribution, or some other mechanism.
 Both compounds appear to cause porphyria in quail, and limited data suggest that they may jointly act in an additive manner (Leonzio et al. 1996b).

-Tables 10 and 11 summarize the available in vivo interactions data for PCBs and methylmercury.
+A summary of available in vivo interactions data for PCBs and methylmercury is presented in Tables 8 and 9.